TransparentHealth/bulk-claims-for-value/api-examples.md

 Get all patient, claim, and coverage data from SFTP (same data bucket as S3).

 Please note that any SFTP client can be used.
+The SFTP hostname is `s-992885016a6f47159.server.transfer.us-east-1.amazonaws.com` and the sample username is `unc-health-care`.
 This server does not support passwords.
-It instead relies on RSA keys.
-Place the RSA key into a text file called `sftp-priv.key` before trying out the following sftp commands.
+It instead relies on RSA keys.Place the RSA key into a text file called `sftp-priv.key` before trying out the following sftp commands.
 Please ask me for the sample private key.